How do I become a candidate for admission to the Guided Studies Program?

 I plan to take a sizable number of courses related to my major during the first two years.
 Can I still participate in Guided Studies?

 Yes, definitely.
 During the first and sophomore years combined, students typically enroll in a total of from 17 to 19 courses.
-Since Guided Studies consists of only nine courses, you will have ample opportunity to take work in other subjects in those years.
+Since Guided Studies consists of only eight courses, you will have ample opportunity to take work in other subjects in those years.
 Moreover, the five- and six-semester options enable you to elect even more non-Guided Studies courses as a first-year and sophomore.
 Those options may be particularly appropriate for students pursuing pre-medical studies or planning to major in the sciences or engineering.

 My primary interest is in the social sciences, the natural sciences, or the arts.
 Why should I consider participating in a program that emphasizes the humanities?